soohoo05/module-one-final-project-guidelines-dumbo-web-091718/README.md

 ​
 Movie Guide returns the title, director, release date, rating and description of the chosen movie.

 The streaming sources information and the general movie information are saved to a text file on each iteration with our goal being to email that information to the user.

-We ran into complications with installing an email server locally, and at this date email functionality has not been achieved.
+The email function works by instantiating a new text file on each iteration and and using a command line execution to send the user an email with that iteration of the text file from their own local computer.
+This was tested on a mac and may not have full functionality on a pc.
 ​
 Important notes:
 ​